-When using the growth retardant A-Rest, keep in mind that its effectiveness decreases under cool day/warm night conditions and increases under warm day/cool night conditions.
-So if you are combining A-Rest with the shortening effect of cool-day-warm-night conditions, keep in mind that these temperature conditions reduce the effectiveness and benefit of A-Rest.
+When using the growth retardantA-Rest, keep in mind that its effectiveness decreases under cool day/warm night conditions and increases under warm day/cool night conditions.
+So if you are combining A-Rest with the shortening effect of cool day/warm night conditions, keep in mind that these temperature conditions reduce the effectiveness and benefit of A-Rest.

-These are all tools
+These are the tools

-Any preedure you apply to your plants-from basic watering on up to these more "scientific" procedures-is just another tool to help you control your crops.
-Once you understand how a tool works, it can make your work easier-and that goes for "isopleth plots" and "graphical tracking", too.
+Any procedure you apply to your plants - from basic watering on up to these more "scientific" procedures - is just another tool to help you control your crops.
+Once you understand how a tool works, it can make your work easier - and that goes for "isopleth plots" and "graphical tracking", too.